CeliaCasanovas/P1Onken.TypeP/README.md

 Type P.a's concept was "Pikopiko Industrial Engine".
 It had a modular structure with oscillator, modulator and processor slots.
 The user chose what component each slot contained.
 This architecture added overhead and made the code complex. **Type P.b seeks a simpler architecture.**

-For Type P.a, We wrote many different components that we thought would fit the concept.
+For Type P.a, we wrote many different components that we thought would fit the concept.
 As a result, the design became unclear. **Type P.b has a clear-cut concept.**

 ## Inspirations